-The community development director shall prescribe the forms and documents to be filed for a special event permit.
-The forms and documents shall be filed with the community development director and accompanied, as required, by the following:
+The City Manager or their designee shall prescribe the forms and documents to be filed for a special event permit.
+The forms and documents shall be filed with the City Manager or their designee and accompanied, as required, by the following:

-A. A description of the site which may include a map drawn to scale showing lot lines and dimensions, ingress and egress points, improved areas, grading plans, parking, traffic control locations and a description, including location, of all signs;
+- A. A description of the site which may include a map drawn to scale showing lot lines and dimensions, ingress and egress points, improved areas, grading plans, parking, traffic control locations and a description, including location, of all signs; - B. A fee as specified in the current city council fee resolution; - C. Written authorization of the subject property owner or his/her designated representative agreeing to the special event; - D. The names and mailing addresses of the property owners as shown on the last county equalized assessment roll for properties within three hundred feet of the special event site;

-- B. A fee as specified in the current city council fee resolution; - C. Written authorization of the subject property owner or his/her designated representative agreeing to the special event; - D. The names and mailing addresses of the property owners as shown on the last county equalized assessment roll for properties within three hundred feet of the special event site; - E. A written explanation of the nature and duration of the special event; - F. Such additional information as the community development director may require.
+- E. A written explanation of the nature and duration of the special event; - F. Such additional information as the City Manager or their designee may require.